Privacy Policy

 You have the right to opt out of receiving marketing communications at any time by:

-• contacting us at [email protected], or
+• contacting us at [privacy @ upvio . com], or

 • using the ‘unsubscribe’ link in our emails if one is provided.

 We may ask you to confirm or update your marketing preferences if you ask us to provide further Services in the future, or if there are changes in data protection laws or regulation within the country that you reside.
-We will always treat your personal data with the utmost respect and never sell or share it with other organisations for marketing purposes.
+We will always treat your personal data with the utmost respect and never sell or share it with other organizations for marketing purposes.

 Who we share your personal data with?